mohitkyadav/imago-c4/thought_process.md

     - We can cache the search query and the results for a specific time.
     - We can cache the search query and the results for a specific location if we have access to it.

-## Things learnt along the way and future improvements
-1. Dynamic mapping in Elasticsearch.
-2. Refreshed my knowledge of Flask, testing, python and Elasticsearch.
-3. We can add importance to the search fields, so the search results can be more relevant.
-4. We can add ranges `{"range": {"hoehe": {"gte": 2000}}}`, to further filter images based on their target device width.
-5. We can do bool query to combine multiple match queries for different fields.